benckx/DCGAN-for-psychonauts/README.md

 |job01         |images_folder |3         |3          |5           |
 |job02         |images_folder |3         |3          |5           |

-* `name`: name of the job, to create the checkpoint, the name of the video, etc.
+* `name`: name of the job, to create the checkpoint, the video file, etc.
+    * must be unique
 * `dataset`: image folders where the input images can be found
     * must be a subfolder of `/data/`
     * all images must be the same size